-To date, no shares of series A preferred stock have been issued and we have no current plans to issue any shares of series A preferred stock other than the potential issuance of series A preferred stock in the event that we have insufficient shares of common stock upon the conversion of our 4.75% Convertible Senior Notes due 2015 to be issued in the concurrent convertible notes offering.
+To date, no shares of series A preferred stock have been issued and we have no current plans to issue any shares of series A preferred stock other than the potential issuance of series A preferred stock in the event that we have insufficient shares of common stock upon the conversion of our convertible senior notes due 2015 to be issued in the concurrent convertible notes offering.

-We do not currently have enough authorized shares of common stock to issue the full number shares of our common stock issuable upon conversion of our 4.75% Convertible Senior Notes due 2015.
-We have agreed to use reasonable efforts to obtain the approval of our stockholders of an increase in our authorized common stock and to increase the authorized shares underlying our 4.75% Convertible Senior Notes due 2015 to equal or exceed the full number of shares that may be issuable upon conversion of the notes.
+We do not currently have enough authorized shares of common stock to issue the full number shares of our common stock issuable upon conversion of the convertible senior notes due 2015.
+We have agreed to use reasonable efforts to obtain the approval of our stockholders of an increase in our authorized common stock and to increase the authorized shares underlying our convertible senior notes due 2015 to equal or exceed the full number of shares that may be issuable upon conversion of the notes.

-If we receive the favorable vote of our stockholders on our proposal to increase our authorized common stock at our proposed special stockholders meeting, or if we are able to increase the number of shares of our common stock that we have set aside for issuance under our 4.75% Convertible Senior Notes due 2015 to equal or exceed the full number of shares underlying the notes, whether through repurchases of our common stock, repurchases of our other indebtedness convertible into shares of our common stock or otherwise, we will not need to issue series A preferred stock in lieu of shares of our common stock.
-In addition, if and when we do obtain stockholder approval, we will no longer have the option to issue shares of series A preferred stock in lieu of shares of our common stock upon conversion of our 4.75% Convertible Senior Notes due 2015.
+If we receive the favorable vote of our stockholders on our proposal to increase our authorized common stock at our proposed special stockholders meeting, or if we are able to increase the number of shares of our common stock that we have set aside for issuance under our convertible senior notes due 2015 to equal or exceed the full number of shares underlying the notes, whether through repurchases of our common stock, repurchases of our other indebtedness convertible into shares of our common stock or otherwise, we will not need to issue series A preferred stock in lieu of shares of our common stock.
+In addition, if and when we do obtain stockholder approval, we will no longer have the option to issue shares of series A preferred stock in lieu of shares of our common stock upon conversion of our convertible senior notes due 2015.